andre-ye/andre-ye.github.io/history/winter/lectures/freedom-now.md

 - Police riots in Birmingham, Alabama.
 - Militancy of the movement is very widespread; mass demonstrations, sit-ins, protests, forcing the question of desegregation.
 - Birmingham Alabama - King and SNCC do a test campaign in which they attempt to overwhelm and flood the system - legal and court system - to force the question of desegregation.
-- Sherriff - Bull Conner - is a well-known white supremacist.
+- Sheriff - Bull Conner - is a well-known white supremacist.
 - They develop a strategy of using high school students, which could get arrested repeatedly.
 - Develop a strategy to challenge the system.
 - Bull Conner is vicious in his response - police of Birmingham run riot on the protestors, attacking with police dogs, water cannons, etc.
   - A high degree of violence.
-- All filmed, photographed, recorded by the national media that puts pressure on the Kennedy amdministration to pass civil rights legislation.
+- All filmed, photographed, recorded by the national media that puts pressure on the Kennedy administration to pass civil rights legislation.
 - This news gets carried internationally, especially to the Soviet Unions.
 - Puts pressure on Kennedy - a Democrat.